10 MUST-HAVE SENSORY TOOLS FOR YOUR SPECIAL EDUCATION CLASSROOM

 This post contains affiliate links and I may earn a small commission when you click on the qualifying links at no additional cost to you.

-I bought some of this slimy sand for my son for Christmas and when he tried it out, I knew I had to get some for my classroom!
+I bought some of this slimy sand for my own child for Christmas and when he tried it out, I knew I had to get some for my classroom!
 It's like kinesthetic sand and slime combined!
 Use with caution, some students may eat this or make a huge mess!
 Also, your students will need to wash their hands afterward.

 Desk elliptical or exercise bike

 Water beads are not one of my personal favorites because they always end up squished into the carpet, but my students love them!
 I like to fill a Ziploc baggie and tape the top so it's a contained mess.
 Or if you're feeling brave, make a sensory bin with them.
 Your students will love it!
+And when they inevitably spill all over the classroom, you can wait for them to dry and vacuum them up.

 Last but not least, fidget poppers are all the rage right now, and I think they're worth the hype.
 There are so many ways you can use these academically, but they also make great sensory tools for regulation.
 I have a small keychain one in my car that I pop on my leg while driving to help keep my mind focused and my anxiety down when I'm driving to different schools!